dmaulikr/Fitness-app-3/README.md

 ### How to use
-Download the project, modify the bundle indentifier and fix and code fixes outlined by Xcode
+Download the project, run pod install via Cocoapods modify the bundle indentifier and fix and code fixes outlined by Xcode

 #### Notes